StayTunedAds/staytuned-android-sdk-demo/README.md

 ## Run

-Run the project in Android Studio
+You have nothing to do to have functional demo of the Staytuned Android SDK.

-You also can change the setup with your own credentials in `App.kt`
+If you want, you can change the setup with your own credentials in `App.kt`

+In any cases, you just have to run the app and you'll see the Staytuned Android SDK in action

 ## Documentation